MichiMaestre/beginner_tutorials/README.md

 The communication between nodes is done with a service that can be found in the `srv` folder.
 The package was updated by adding the service code in the talker node so that when commanded, the published string changes by using the service.

 A launch file was added to run both nodes at same time.
 An argument to change the publisher frequency was also added in the launch file and in the code.

-Lastly, the logging levels INFO, DEBUG, WARN, ERROR and FATAL have been used in the package.
+The logging levels INFO, DEBUG, WARN, ERROR and FATAL have been used in the package.

+For Week 11, a transform broadcaster was added to the talker node.
+It will create a static transform between the _world_ parent frame a frame called _talk_.
+A PDF file with the transforms tree is included in the results directory.

+Unit testing was also implemented with rostest.
+It tests if the service is being created properly by creating a service client.

+Lastly, `tutorial.launch` mas modified so that it includes data recording using rosbag.
+It records all the topics when the talker and listener nodes are running.
+A sample .bag file is included in the results directory of the repository.

 ## Dependencies